dbohdan/initool/README.md

 Initool lets you manipulate the contents of INI files from the command line.
 It is a rewrite of an earlier program by the same developer called "iniparse".
-Rather than modify INI files in place like iniparse, however, it prints the modified contents to the standard output.
+Rather than modify INI files in place like iniparse, however, it prints the modified contents to standard output.

 ## Operation